-9 Great Things About Raising Boys
+9 Great Things About Being a Boy Mom

-If I had a dollar for every time someone said one of the following things to me when I’m out with my three boys, I’d be living on a private island right now:
+Frankly, I love being a boy mom.
+BUT, if I had a dollar for every time someone said one of the following things to me when I’m out with my three boys, I’d be living on a private island right now:

 - Are you trying for a girl?